jinyancool/stomacro/README.md

-# MultipleMyeloma
+# Carcinoma of mouth

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MultipleMyeloma is to ...
+The goal of carcinoma of mouth is to ...

 # stomacro
 # stomacro